fatihksubasi/inspectiongui/README.md

-# InspectionGUI - - A Minimal Graphical User Interface for Structural Crack Detection from Images
+# InspectionGUI - - A Minimal Graphical User Interface for Concrete Crack Detection from Images

 InspectionGUI is a minimal interface for structural crack detection from images using deep learning written in Python.
 Transfer learning is utilized in order to fine-tune InceptionV3 using Keras with Tensorflow backend.